lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 It is not easy to predict where Open Research/Science will get in the future.
-Open access has had both positive (widening access) and negative effects, when being re-purposed for commercial benefits (see a recent interview with Leslie Chan,
+Open access has had both positive (widening access) and negative effects (when being re-purposed for commercial benefits, see also a recent interview with Leslie Chan,
 [Confessions of an Open Access Advocat](https://ocsdnet.org/confessions-of-an-open-access-advocate-leslie-chan/)).
 As ECRs, we are the future of research and the future of research dissemination.
 We mustn't be afraid of experimenting, debating, and